Define a configuration policy

 |

-First, go to the Technique Editor in Configuration policy → Techniques.
+First, go to the Technique Editor in Configurations → Techniques.
 A configuration policy in Rudder is called a technique.

 You may have expected to start writing configuration code at this point.
 We won’t! (though it is also perfectly possible, but not the purpose of this guide).

 Let’s define a very simple policy: create a demo user.
-We will first create a new technique by clicking on Create Technique.
+We will first create a new technique by clicking on Create.

 How does this interface work?